kubernetes/community/sig-autoscaling/README.md

 The [charter](charter.md) defines the scope and governance of the Autoscaling Special Interest Group.

 ## Meetings
+*Joining the [mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-autoscaling) for the group will typically add invites for the following meetings to your calendar.*
 * Regular SIG Meeting: [Mondays at 16:00 Poland](https://zoom.us/j/944410904) (weekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=16:00&tz=Poland).
   * [Meeting notes and Agenda](https://docs.google.com/document/d/1RvhQAEIrVLHbyNnuaT99-6u9ZUMp7BfkPupT2LAZK7w/edit).